 Attachment Parenting pretty much rubbishes sleep training and seemingly harsh ways of training children to sleep.
 Baby sleep trainers are mere tricksters in their opinion.
 They may get the job done but it is not the natural or gentle way to do things with babies and sleep.

-Co-sleeping or sharing sleeping space with mother is the natural way of life.
+Co-sleeping or sharing sleeping space with mother is the natural way of life and there are a lot of mothers who find co sleeping helpful for them and their children with those who I’ve ask saying they would share their murphy beds with their children.
 Informed co-sleeping doesn’t lead to SIDS as perpetuated by many agencies.
 It, in fact, can lead to better feeding relationship between the mother and child, better comfort and security for both.

 - Provide consistent and loving care